breathe-doc/breathe/documentation/source/namespace.rst

 It produces the following warning message:

-.. warning:: Cannot find file "madeupgroup" in doxygen xml output for project
+.. warning:: doxygennamespace: Cannot find namespace “madeupnamespace” in
-             "madeupnamespace" from directory:
+             doxygen xml output for project “namespace” from directory:
              ../../examples/specific/namespacefile/xml/